SarShaheen/Evolution-Of-Air-Jordan/README.md

 - __Footer Section__

 The Footer contains links to Evolution of Air Jordans social media sites.
-The links open in new tabs which allows the user to easily navigate back to the original webpage.
+The links open in new tabs which allows the user to navigate back to the original webpage.